hailocs/hailo-apps-infra/hailo_apps/python/standalone_apps/voice_asistant/README.md

    - Press `Space` to start/stop recording
    - Press `Q` to quit the application
    - Press `C` to clear conversation context
+   - Press `X` to abort generation and speech
    - Speak naturally during recording

 ## How it works